stevedonovan/Lake/doc/index.md

 external dependencies, Lake defines a lot of useful functionality which can be used for other purposes.
 Also, these facilities are very useful within more elaborate lakefiles.

-we can load 'lake' as a module:
+we can load 'lake' as a module.
+Here `lake.expand_args` is a file grabber which recursively looks into directories, if the third parameter is `true`.

     $ lua
     Lua 5.1.4  Copyright (C) 1994-2008 Lua.org, PUC-Rio